dominique-mueller/angular-package-builder/README.md

 ## What it does

 These days, setting up build chains for frontend projects requires lots of knowledge and time.
-Especially when developing libraries for the **Angular ecosystem**, there is a fair amount of things to do to get an Angular library published just right.
+When working with Angular, in particular, there is a fair amount of things to do in order to get an Angular library published just right.

-The **Angular Package Builder** is here to help.
-Once setup, this NodeJS-based command line tool will build your Angular library by using a single command, allowing developers to focus on the important things - developing!
-Under the hood, the **Angular Package Builder** will do tasks such as:
+The **Angular Package Builder** is here to help!
+Once set up, this NodeJS-based command line tool will build your Angular libraries with a single command, allowing developers to focus on the important things - developing!

-- inlining (and compiling) external resources (HTML, CSS, SASS)
+Features include:

+- :package: Support for primary and (multiple) secondary entry points
+- :gift: Support for multiple libraries (e.g. in a monorepo)
+- :page_facing_up: Inlining of external resources, such as templates (HTML) and styles (CSS, SASS)
+-  :hammer: Custom configurations (Angular compiler options, TypeScipt compiler options, external dependencies)

+The result is a package, following the official **[Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview)**:

-- compiling TypeScript sources into JavaScript (ES2015, ES5)
+- :heavy_check_mark: JavaScript build (ES2015, ES5)
-- generating JavaScript bundles (ESM2015, ESM5, UMD)
+- :heavy_check_mark: JavaScript bundles (flat ES2015, flat ES5, UMD)
+- :heavy_check_mark: TypeScript type definition files
+- :heavy_check_mark: Angular AoT metadata file
+- :heavy_check_mark: `package.json` file, pointing to entry files

 > Please note that the **Angular Package Builder** only builds libraries for **Angular version 5 and up**.